 Click here for information about fatalities by region.

-One person killed or seriously injured is one person too many.
+However, one person killed or seriously injured is one person too many.

 We all have a responsibility to be, "working towards zero road casualties."

 Companies also have clear responsibility under Health and Safety to effectively manage their on road risks.
 This goes beyond making sure vehicles are taxed and insured.
 The Corporate Manslaughter Act may eventually be used to hold to account those who have failed to protect their drivers.
 Although there is already legislation in place to deal with inaction resulting in damage or personal injury.

 However, responsibility goes beyond the risk of being prosecuted.
 If a member of your family was driving for your business you would want the best for them and to know they were safe.
 'The family employee test' should apply to all of your employees who drive as part of their work, including those using their own vehicles.